v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

    DevTools en Microsoft Edge en Linux
 :::image-end:::

-## Sugerencias de webhint y de plataforma mejoradas en la herramienta Problemas
+## <a name="improved-webhint-and-platform-tips-in-the-issues-tool"></a>Sugerencias de webhint y de plataforma mejoradas en la herramienta Problemas

 <!-- Title: Improvements to Issues tool and webhint integration  -->
 <!-- Subtitle: Categories and third-party filtering make it easier to survey issues in the Issues tool.
 Issues surfaced by webhint now have improved code snippets and documentation links to help you fix problems in your website.  -->